wolfyy59/handler-shortkey/README.md

 # Metasploit-multi-handler-shortkey
-created by wolfyy
+Created by wolfyy
-special thanks to berghachus
+Special thanks to jass-lachehab